-Amy Dalsimer is a senior technical assistance consultant with the Adult Education and Literacy Practice Group at AIR.
+Amy Dalsimer is a principal technical assistance consultant with the Adult Education and Literacy Practice Group at AIR.
 Her work is focused on improving services and instruction to adult learners by conducting research and providing professional development to states and local providers, strengthening accountability and use of data for program improvement, and promoting innovative models and research-based best practices in instruction.

 Dalsimer is a national expert in comprehensive career pathways and bridge program design, sector-focused contextualized literacy, integrated career training, and postsecondary readiness initiatives designed to serve low-skilled adults and out-of-school youth.
 With more than 20 years of experience teaching and leading career-focused high school equivalency, literacy, and career and college transition programs, She was the founding executive director of the College and Career Pathways Professional Development Institute, the evidenced-based Bridge to College and Careers Program, and numerous Integrated Education and Training (IET) programs at LaGuardia Community College/CUNY.